PacificBiosciences/pbampliconclustering/README.md

 The full set of options for any clustering algorithm can be accessed using `.json` a configuration file passed to the option `-P` (see below).

-Clustering Reads.
+### Cluster Reads
 Options and examples discussed below.

     $ py3 ClusterAmplicons.py cluster -h
     usage: ClusterAmplicons.py cluster [-h] [-j,--njobs NJOBS] [-k,--kmer KMER]